Lily's Top 5 Tips for Crushing Senioritis

-I am proud to announce our first blog post by one of our own students, and amazing human being, Lily Lieberman, who will be talking about a subject very near and dear to her heart: Senioritis.
+I am proud to announce the first blog post by one of our own students, Lily Lieberman, who will be talking about a subject very near and dear to her heart: senioritis.
 We can't get enough of her writing style here at Strive to Learn.
-So here's to the first amongst many others.
+So here's to the first amongst many others!

 Coffee in one hand, a breakfast burrito in the other, and my laptop bouncing somewhere between the two, I found myself once more cursing the pattern of red lights that colored my route to school.
 On the third heart-pounding morning of jogging across the parking lot, I thought about what could possibly be at the root of my punctuality problem.
 No matter what time I woke up each morning, my journey to school was always a panicked dash.

 The more I thought about it, the more I realized that the only real obstacle in my morning routine was me.
 Getting to school on time had never been a problem, but it was a few months into my senior year of high school, and it felt as though every streetlight in Orange County was working against me.
-Soon, the answer grew painfully obvious.
+Soon, the reason for my tardiness became obvious.